top of page

 Engaging businesses and healthcare providers in advocacy efforts can also be beneficial.
 Companies that serve seniors have a vested interest in policies that support their customers.
 By working with these stakeholders, Senior Empowerment Project can build a coalition that demonstrates the economic and social importance of supporting senior-friendly policies.

-Beyond advocacy, Senior Empowerment Project should actively propose and support specific policy initiatives.
-These could include:
+Senior Empowerment Project actively proposes and supports specific policy initiatives.
+These include:

-• Expanding Medicare and Medicaid services to cover more preventive care and home-based assistance.
+• Expanding Medicare and Medicaid services to cover more preventive car, home-based assistance and long-term care.

 • Advocating for stronger protections against elder abuse and financial fraud.